 Marble contains calcium carbonate, which is a very soft mineral.

-It does have the classic elegance look of the white and grey.
+Marble stones can create a classic elegance look to modern and contemporary design styles in a space.
 Marble is available in a variety of Colors, Patterns and Textures.